jonathanlocke/jonathanlocke.github.io/index.md

 ### A (very) slightly simpler builder pattern &nbsp; <img src="https://state-of-the-art.org/graphics/compress/compress-32.png" srcset="https://state-of-the-art.org/graphics/compress/compress-32-2x.png 2x" style="vertical-align:baseline"/>

 [Frank Kiwy](https://blogs.oracle.com/author/frank-kiwy) recently published, in Java Magazine, the article [*Exploring Joshua Bloch’s Builder design pattern in Java: Bloch’s Builder pattern can be thought of as a workaround for a missing language feature*](https://blogs.oracle.com/javamagazine/java-builder-pattern-bloch).
 I have a fine point to make about the code example in this article.
 There is a way to eliminate a bit of repetition (mentioned in the article as a point of criticism of the pattern), making the code just a little easier to read and more succinct.
-The example looks something like this (I've reduced the number of fields and changed the formatting, because I'm just like that):
+The example in Frank's article looks something like this (I've reduced the number of fields and changed the formatting, because I'm just like that):

     public class Book
     {